awsdocs/amazon-rds-user-guide/doc_source/ssl-certificate-rotation-mariadb.md

-# Updating applications to connect to MariaDB DB instances using new SSL/TLS certificates<a name="ssl-certificate-rotation-mariadb"></a>
+# Using new SSL/TLS certificates for MariaDB DB instances<a name="ssl-certificate-rotation-mariadb"></a>

 As of September 19, 2019, Amazon RDS has published new Certificate Authority \(CA\) certificates for connecting to your RDS DB instances using Secure Socket Layer or Transport Layer Security \(SSL/TLS\)\.
 Following, you can find information about updating your applications to use the new certificates\.